neondatabase/website/content/docs/guides/ferretdb.md

 ## Get started with FerretDB

 FerretDB lets you run MongoDB workloads on relational databases.
-This flexibility means you can easily add MongoDB compatibility to your Neon Postgres database, while avoiding vendor lock-in and retaining control of your data architecture.
+This flexibility means you can easily add MongoDB compatibility to your Neon Postgres database while avoiding vendor lock-in and retaining control of your data architecture.

 To get started with FerretDB, check out the [FerretDB Get Started](https://docs.ferretdb.io/quickstart-guide/) docs.